RNAS Crail

-Royal Naval Air Station Crail (RNAS Crail, also known as HMS Jackdaw) is a former Royal Naval Air Station of the Fleet Air Arm located 4.9 mi east of Anstruther, Fife and 8.8 mi from St Andrews, Fife, Scotland.
-It was home to a site of the Joint Services School for Linguists from 1956 to 1960.
+Royal Naval Air Station Crail (RNAS Crail, also known as HMS Jackdaw and briefly HMS Bruce) is a former Royal Navy Naval Air Station for use by the Fleet Air Arm, located 4.9 mi east of Anstruther, Fife and 8.8 mi from St Andrews, Fife, Scotland.

+It was also home to a site of the Joint Services School for Linguists from 1956 to 1960.

 Units

 A number of units were here at some point: